Ministers to take us to court to keep Covid review secret

 An independent inquiry into the UK’s response to the pandemic is already under way.
 Officially launched in July, the inquiry will examine how well prepared the UK was for a pandemic, as well as the decisions taken by the UK government once Covid arrived.

 We rely on the backing of our readers to keep going.
-If you think that it's important that the government release documents like this, back our work here.
+If you think it's important that the government release documents like this, back our workhere.

 CommentsWe encourage anyone to comment, please consult the oD commenting guidelines if you have any questions.